jiarong/SSUsearch/README.md

 Makefile implementation
 -----------------------
 There is also a Makefile implemention shown below.
 It is great for automation but not as easy to read and modify.
-(I am not interested in maintaining api or wrapers.)
+Plus I am not interested in maintaining api or wrapers.
 Thus the above notebooks are recommended to run the pipeline.

 Install dependencies